redux-saga/redux-saga/README.md

 npm test
 ```

-Below are the examples ported (so far) from the Redux repos
+Below are the examples ported (so far) from the Redux repos.

 ### Counter examples

-There are 3 counter examples
+There are 3 counter examples.

 #### counter-vanilla

 Demo using vanilla JavaScript and UMD builds.
 All source is inlined in `index.html`

-To launch the example, just open `index.html` in your browser
+To launch the example, just open `index.html` in your browser.

 >Important
 Your browser must support Generators.
 Latest versions of Chrome/Firefox/Edge are suitable.